 1. Go to [Diagram] – [ER Diagram] from Main Menu.

-2. An ER Diagram will be created under the [ER Model] package in the Tree View.
+2. An ER Diagram will be created under the [ER Model] package in the Structure Tree.

 Auto-generate ER Diagram

-1. Right-click the target ER Model in the Tree and select [Auto Create ER Diagram].
+1. Right-click the target ER Model in the Structure Tree

 Logical and Physical name

 Astah allows you to manage both Logical and Physical names for entities.
-You can switch between these two types using:
+You can switch the display between these two types using one of the following methods:

 There are three ways to switch the display of names logical or physical.

-1. Right-click on the diagram and select [Diagram Model Type] from its pop-up menu.
+1. Right-click on the diagram background and select [Diagram Model Type].

 2. Click [Diagram Model Type] in the Structure Tree.